 What is the pink tax?

-The pink tax is not a real tax but should undoubtedly be a part of planning your finances if you are a woman.
-This is a form of gender based pricing that makes the products, goods, and services more expensive if intended for women, with no specific reason or difference from those intended for men.
+The pink tax is a form of pricing based on gender that makes the products, goods, and services more expensive if intended for women, with no specific justified reason or difference from those intended for men besides cosmetic differences.

 Where does the pink tax exist?

-The pink tax exists in most of the world but is the most prominent in Europe, where this kind of VAT is among the highest in the world, going up to 27% in Hungary and around 25% in Scandinavian countries.
+The pink tax exists in most of the world.
+Still, it is the most prominent in Europe.
+This kind of VAT is among the highest in the world, going up to 27% in Hungary and around 25% in Scandinavian countries.

 In a world that continually strives for equality, the rising number of advocates working to decrease this phenomenon’s impact comes as no surprise.
 Although this is a part of our everyday life, people usually either don’t think about it or brush it off as something that does not pose a real problem.

 We hope that these pink tax statistics clarified the picture and answered the questions you might have had about the extent, implications, and forms it can take.